- Where you can go for help

 - Wells Fargo: 800-288-3212 (Available M-F 7 a.m. to 7 p.m.
 CST)

 For borrowers who lost their home to foreclosure between Jan.
 1, 2008 and Dec.
-31, 2011 and whose loans were serviced by one of the five participating mortgage servicers, the National Mortgage Settlement Administrator is mailing Notice Letters and Claim Forms in late September through early October.
+31, 2011 and whose loans were serviced by one of the five participating mortgage servicers, the National Mortgage Settlement Administrator mailed Notice Letters and Claim Forms in late September through early October of 2012, and for a small number of borrowers, in July of 2013.

 FOR BORROWERS NOT ELIGIBLE FOR ASSISTANCE UNDER THIS SETTLEMENT

 The National Mortgage Settlement is not the only assistance available to troubled borrowers.
-The following Web sites include valuable information for borrowers regardless of whether you are eligible for this settlement:
+The following Web sites include valuable information for borrowers regardless of whether you were eligible for this settlement:

 You may also call: 1-800-569-4287 to connect with a HUD-approved housing counselor.